core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 | mm             | millimeter                 | m          |    1/1000 |        0 | RFCthis     |
 | km             | kilometer                  | km         |      1000 |        0 | RFCthis     |
 | km/h           | kilometer per hour         | m/s        |     1/3.6 |        0 | RFCthis     |
-{: #secondary-unit-tbl title="Secondary units registered for SenML"}
+{: #secondary-unit-tbl title="Secondary units registered for SenML" cols="9l l 6l 9r r l"}

 Example: the value of a quantity given as 100 ms is first multiplied by 1/1000, yielding the number 0.1, and then the offset 0 is added,